cygnusroot/gitlab.io/doc/ci/examples/dependency_scanning.md

 ### Overriding job definition

-If you want to override the job definition (for example, change properties like `variables` or `dependencies`), you need to declare its definition after the template inclusion and specify any additional keys under it:
+If you want to override the job definition (for example, change properties like `variables` or `dependencies`), you need to declare its definition after the template inclusion and specify any additional keys under it.
+For example:

 ```yaml
 include: